Go Back

 Notes

-Sticky Dough: If the dough feels sticky after mixing, don't worry. transfer it to a bowl and allow it to rise it will transform into a smooth and manageable dough.
+• Sticky Dough: If the dough feels sticky after mixing, don’t worry.
+Transfer it to a bowl, cover, and let it rise; it will become smooth and manageable.

-Rolling the Dough: Be sure to flour your work surface generously.
-Lightly flour the top of the dough as well to prevent it from sticking to the rolling pin.
+• Rolling the Dough: Flour your work surface generously.
+Lightly flour the top of the dough, too, so it doesn’t stick to the rolling pin.